 But before working your way through this recovery checklist, it’s important to be very clear about what a Google core update actually is.

 Google’s search algorithms are updated all the time — pretty much every day, in fact, according to Google.

-Although on first inspection this statement sounds a bit vague, if you look closely at it you’ll see that it contains two pretty big hints about why your site may have been demoted in Google’s index: it is perceived by Google to have problems with its relevance and authority.
+Although on first inspection this statement sounds a bit vague, if you look at it closely you’ll see that it contains two pretty big hints about why a site may have been demoted in Google’s index: it was perceived by Google to have problems with its relevance and authority.

 The question is: can you actually fix these problems?

 Let’s find out what Google has to say about this.

 Google’s take on recovering from a broad core update

 Over the years, Google has given mixed messages about how possible it is to recover from a broad core algorithm update — at least until the next one is rolled out — and how desirable it is to even try!